Orthodontics / misaligned teeth

 Prevention

-In addition to the purely functional side, orthodontics also plays a role in improving the aesthetic appearance of the face.
-Correcting misalignments can lead to a more harmonious smile and an improved appearance.
+In addition to functional improvements, we also support the aesthetic optimisation of the facial profile.
+Correcting malocclusions contributes to a more harmonious smile and a balanced appearance.

 Health benefits